JanneMattila/www/docs/_posts/2023/11/2023-11-27-advent-of-code.markdown

 tags: appdev advent-of-code aoc fun
 ---
 [Advent of Code](https://adventofcode.com/) 2023 is starting in just a few days.
-25 days of coding puzzles to solve.
+25 coding puzzles to solve in December.
 Are you ready to collect all the stars?

 {% include imageEmbed.html link="/assets/posts/2023/11/27/advent-of-code/2022.png" %}

-[Eric Wastl](https://twitter.com/ericwastl) creator of Advent of Code tweeted this reminder:
+[Eric Wastl](https://twitter.com/ericwastl) the creator of Advent of Code tweeted this reminder:

 {% include xEmbed.html id="ericwastl/status/1728538324967489672" %}